sensu/sensu-docs/content/sensu-go/5.21/operations/maintain-sensu/migrate.md

 ## Token substitution

-The syntax for token substitution changed to [double curly braces][16] in Sensu Go (from triple colons in Sensu Core 1.x).
+The syntax for token substitution changed to [double curly braces][16] in Sensu Go (from triple colons in Sensu Core).

 ## Aggregates